Euphorbia glauca: In cultivation

 The seeds of the plant are naturally dispersed by wind and water.
 It can be propagated from seed, cuttings or by plant division.
 The plant is propagated in nurseries and does best in sunny well-drained spots.

+Conservation status

-The plant is listed in the New Zealand Threat Classification System as in Decline although the population of the species experiences extreme fluctuations.
+As at 2023, this species is listed in the New Zealand Threat Classification System as Nationally Vulnerable as its populations have been in decline.
+This species is regarded as being "vulnerable" in the Wellington Region as at December 2025.